--Your team was attacked by snipers on the rooftop!
+-Snipers on the rooftop attacked your team!
 They hit 2 of you in the leg and now you will have to hop on one foot until the next mission.-The enemy launched a grenade in your direction and left 2 of you blind.
 Cover your eyes with your bandana until the next mission.

 -Your team was ambushed and 2 of you lost an arm in the fight.
 Tuck your arm inside your shirt sleeve for the rest of the mission.

 -Your team was attacked by armed men.
 Two of you were scared so bad, you cannot speak.
 Put a piece of tape over your mouth or use your bandana to cover your mouth until you complete the next mission.

 -Your team went through a field of land mines and 2 of you lost the use of 1 arm and 1 leg.